zackosowski/CSVault/Lessons/Video Game Design (VGD)/VGD 0.2 - Unity Setup.md

 		- The project creation process can take a little while.

 3. Set Visual Studio as the default IDE
-	- Navigate to "File" in the toolbar
+	- Go to Edit > Preferences... > External Tools > External Script Editor
-	- Click "Project Preferences"
+	- Set it to the latest version of Microsoft Visual Studio